jhonifreitas/jhonifreitas/README.md

 Hey there 👋

-I’m Jonathan, a software Developer with more than 7 year of experience.
-Passionate to development Front-End and Back-End, ever willing to learn more and more, about this vast world of software's programming.
+I’m Jonathan, a Software Developer with more than 7 year of experience.
+Passionate to development Front-End and Back-End, ever willing to learn more and more, about this vast world of software's development.

 Want to know more about me?
 [Check out my portfolio.](https://jhonifreitas.github.io/portfolio)